Determining the Proton's Gluonic Gravitational Form Factors

-to lattice QCD~\cite{Pefkou:2021fni} and find a very good agreement when we follow the holographic QCD approach.
-Using our results, we derived in each approach the proton mass radius and scalar radius, finding the proton mass radius to be smaller than its charge radius.
+approach~\cite{Guo:2021ibg} to fully determine, for the first time, the gluonic GFFs $A_g(t)$ and $C_g(t)$ from purely experimental data, up to $\vert t \vert=4.5 \text{GeV}^2$.
+We found $Dg(t)=4C_g(t)$ to be negative over the measured $t$-range.
+We compared our extracted results to lattice QCD~\cite{Pefkou:2021fni} and find a very good agreement when we followed the holographic QCD approach.
+Using our results, we derived the proton mass radius and scalar radius in each approach, finding the proton mass radius to be smaller than its charge radius.
 Furthermore, the holographic QCD extraction yields a scalar radius of one fermi, substantially larger than the charge radius.
 This compels us to see the proton's structure as consisting of three distinct regions.
 An inner core, dominated by the tensor gluonic field structure, provides most of the proton's mass.
 The charge radius, determined by the relativistic motion of the quarks, extends beyond this inner core.
 The entirety of the proton is enveloped in a confining scalar gluon density, extending well beyond the charge radius.